cbonoz/trifecta25/README2.md

 https://docs.succinct.xyz/docs/network/developers/request-proofs

-ZkEmail: Authenticity of generated emails is important when working with personal information and validations.
+ZkEmail: Authenticity of generated emails is critical when working with personal information and validations.
 Singlefact uses a defined email template that can be regex'd by a custom registry.
+This can

 Registry entry here: https://registry.zk.email/60b8c051-cbcc-4a70-a92d-ae55fb8cc1cf